 To understand how addiction treatment can positively affect your family, you have to understand why it’s so necessary.
 Although some people think that addiction is the result of something as simple as weak character, the truth is it’s a chronic disease like any other.
 There are three simple reasons to treat addiction as a medical condition:

-Its severity and course is determined at least partially by genetics.
+- Its severity and course are determined at least partially by genetics.

 These facts make it quite clear that addiction needs to be treated by medical professionals in an appropriate setting, like a treatment facility.

 It’s common for addicted individuals to deny they have a problem or to say they can stop any time they want to.
 Therefore, acknowledging that addiction has a physiological component as well as a medical solution is one of the biggest steps you can take toward healing.

 If family members can see you’re taking your addiction and your health seriously by attending a treatment center rather than insisting you can do it on your own, they may feel safer trying to take the first steps toward rebuilding trust.

 How Addiction Changes the Brain

 The changes that come with addiction can be extreme and varied depending on each person.
 In some cases, an addicted person can seem to lose their original personality completely, only to become consumed by the need to use and abuse drugs or alcohol.

 Family members watching you sink into addiction may initially fail to notice the small changes in behavior and demeanor until those changes accumulate too much to ignore.
 They may also feel personally victimized by the particular behaviors that accompany substance abuse, such as: